 There is only so far you can get with tables of facts and figures.
-Sooner or later there comes a time when you will need to create a graphical visualization of your data.
-Pictures really do save a thousand words, but they also help your users get a grasp of the information in a more easily consumed way.
+Sooner or later, you will need to create a graphical visualization of your data.
+Pictures save a thousand words, but they also help your users grasp the information in a more easily consumed way.

 Most Delphi programmers are probably familiar with the basic TChart component which has been bundled with nearly every version of Delphi.
 For more recent versions of RAD Studio such as Sidney, you had to tick an optional checkbox to get the TChart component to appear on your component palette.
 That bundled version of the TChart component is provided by Steema Software based in Spain.

 The dashboard we are writing about here is also produced by Steema to demonstrate the power of their Pro versions of TeeChart as well as their TeeGrid.
 More on that in a moment.

 The great news is the Steema dashboard example is freely available for download from GitHub here: https://github.com/Steema/TeeChart-FireMonkey-samples/tree/master/Dashboard

 I used the cross-platform GitHub desktop project to download the sample directly from the repository.

 What components do you need?